Elementary School (K-5 Bell Times-8:15am-3:15pm)

 School uniforms teach students the importance of dressing for success; simply putting on a uniform helps students get into the right mindset, preparing them for the day.
 Uniforms are practical, increase school safety, improve student behaviors, reduce the potential of bullying, and create a less distracting classroom environment.
 They provide students with a sense of belonging, allowing students to recognize the value of working together towards a common goal rather than focusing on individual objectives.
 Uniforms are also a godsend for parents trying to get their children ready for school.
 The K-7th grade Uniform Policy outlines JDS's practical combination of polo shirts, pants, shorts, skirts, jumpers, and outerwear

-Click HERE to view the initial report provided by NCDPI of 3rd grade Read to Achieve outcomes at JDS for 2021-2022.
-The attached report is preliminary and may undergo data correction to reflect additional students that demonstrate proficiency.
+Click HERE to view the initial report provided by NCDPI of 3rd grade Read to Achieve outcomes at JDS for 2022-2023.
+The attached report is preliminary and may undergo data correction to reflect additional students who demonstrate proficiency.